Mboubaker/OS1-128-/SLAM/FAST_LIO_SLAM_OS1_128_Fast_Lio+Scan context++.md

   <img src="https://user-images.githubusercontent.com/97898968/158196193-bf24c67f-d13d-409f-9310-3b075e288b1d.png?raw=true" alt="Sublime's custom image"/>
 </p>

- ## Reconstruction of a point cloud map :
+ ## Reconstruction of a point cloud map with Python :

 you can recreate your map by this code python which support keyframe scan saver (as in .pcd) and provide a script reconstructs a point cloud map by merging the saved scans using the optimized poses.